 How to tell if a pearl is real?
-The world today, especially in the gemstone business, is full of counterfeits and imitations.
+These days, the market is full of counterfeits and imitations, especially in the gemstone business.
 The pearl industry is not an exception.
 Before, pearls were only found in the wild.
 This made pearls very rare.
-Today, technology makes fake pearls look so real.
-So, the probability of getting a counterfeit pearl can be high.
+Today, technology makes fake pearls look remarkably real, which means that the probability of purchasing faux pearls is high.

 Counterfeit pearl products change over time.
 An imitation pearl today, may not have the same features as a counterfeit pearl a couple of years ago.
 Therefore, the best way to know how to tell if pearls are real is by knowing the features of an authentic pearl.
 So let’s learn how to tell if a pearl is real.

 FACT: While observing pearls under a magnifier, specialists can easily tell whether they are a fake or a real gem.
 In general, if the surface is grainy, the pearl is real and if the texture is eggshell-like with a rugged look, the pearl is an imitation.Click to tweet

 Tips How to Tell If a Pearl is Real or Fake:

 The first and the easiest way to tell if a pearl is real is by feeling it.
 When you touch a real pearl, it feels cool and warms up when worn.
 Fake pearls feel warm, and can be sticky when felt with fingers.
 A natural pearl has a unique weight.
 Counterfeits may have a weight that is ridiculously small or an exaggerated heavyweight.

 Real pearls come in different sizes and shapes, unlike the counterfeit ones that come in basically one-size-and-shape-fits-all.
 Genuine pearls have the ability to reflect unlike the imitations, which have no reflection capabilities.